okaris/NodeExceptionBot/README.md

 [![NPM](https://nodei.co/npm/node-exception-bot.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/node-exception-bot/)

-A Telegram Bot keeps you updated about the uncaught exceptions from your node server.
+A Telegram Bot that keeps you updated about the uncaught exceptions from your node server.

 # Setup

-To use this module you need a Telegram account and a Telegram Bot.

-To get telegram go to : https://telegram.org

-To create your Telegram bot, using Telegram, chat with **@BotFather** and follow instructions to create a bot.
+To get your NodeExceptionBot API Key, go to Telegram and chat with **@NodeExceptionBot**

-You need to supply **two variable**s to the module.
-The first is your **Telegram Bot API Key** and the second is your **channelId**.
-If your channel is a public channel you can supply your channel name as *"@myChannel"* to the module.
-If you want to create a private channel, first create a public channel and initialize the NodeExceptionBot, when you do, you will receive the original id of your channel to use after you change it to private.
+This module takes in two variables.
+The first is your **NodeExceptionBot API Key** and the second is a **prefix**.
+Prefix is optional.
+You can use the prefix to distinguish between multiple servers.

 # Usage

 Just importing the module with correct variables is sufficient.

-`var exception = require('node-exception-bot')("API-KEY","CHANNEL-ID");`
+`var exception = require('node-exception-bot')("API-KEY","MessagePrefix(optional)");`

 If you have any questions feel free to reach me here on the issues.